A 100 % online leadership development program, that is personal and interactive

 - Duration is 7 weeks

 - There are 7 online sessions of 2 hours each.
-These are fixed at each Tuesday at 7.00-9.00 pm SST (Singapore Standard Time)
+These are fixed at each Tuesday (exact time to be announced)

 - Between sessions you should plan for online discussions and work of about 2 hours/week.
 These you can do as it suits your own schedule